 Passivation of Stainless Steel

 The passivation of stainless steel is a process that helps protect the metal from corrosion and rust.
-There are multiple ways to achieve stainless steel passivation including nitric acid passivation and citric acid passivation but electropolishing has been scientifically proven to be the most effective means of achieving the passivation of stainless steel.
+A metal is considered “passive” when it shows resistance to corrosion in an environment where it would be expected to take place.
+There are multiple ways to achieve stainless steel passivation including nitric acid passivation, citric acid passivation and electropolishing.

 What is Stainless Steel Passivation?